etsangsplk/kubernetes-cloudformation/README.md

 The other way to deploy the pipeline to to use the CloudFormation console to deploy the templates, one at a time, in the order listed above, copying and pasting the outputs and inputs as appropriate.

+## The VPC
+The [vpc](https://github.com/keithsharp/kubernetes-cloudformation/tree/master/vpc) directory holds the CloudFormation YAML file and JSON Parameters file to deploy the VPC structure.
+Once you have created the pipeline, as described above, AWS CodePipeline and AWS CloudFormation should automatically kick in and deploy the VPC.
+This takes a few seconds to trigger so be patient.
+You can track the status using the AWS CodePipeline Web Console.

+Note that the parameters file format is different for parameters supplied to a CloudFormation template through the CloudFormation Web Console or CLI to those supplied to a CloudFormation deployment stage in a CodePipeline.
+It would be nice if Amazon made these formats the same, and switched them to YAML!

 Keith Sharp, [kms@passback.co.uk](mailto:kms@passback.co.uk)